soumyadiptapete/Captstone-AzureML-MLEngineer-Nanodegree/README.md

 train_ds = Dataset.get_by_name(ws, name='pima-diabetes') where ws is ithe workspace

 ## Automated ML
+The below points describe the AutoML configuration which is set using the AutoMLConfig() in the code
-experiment_timeout_minutes=30, maximum time upto which the AutoML run will continue.
+1) experiment_timeout_minutes=30, maximum time upto which the AutoML run will continue.
 Helps in reducing unneccessary use of cluster time

-task='classification', the task is to clasify whether a person has diabetes or not
+2) task='classification', the task is to clasify whether a person has diabetes or not

-primary_metric='accuracy', The metric being tracked is Accuracy
+3) primary_metric='accuracy', The metric being tracked is Accuracy since this a binary classification problem

-training_data=train_ds, train_ds is the training dataset
+4) training_data=train_ds, training_needs the dataset whihc has to be loaded before it is passed to AutoML Config

-label_column_name='Outcome', 'Outcome' is the column in the dataset whihc is the target column to be predicted
+5) label_column_name='Outcome', 'Outcome' is the  name of the column in the dataset which is the target column to be predicted

-n_cross_validations=5, number of cross validations ot perform to get the metric
+6) n_cross_validations=5, number of cross validations ot perform to get the metric

-compute_target = cpu_cluster, the compute cluster whihc has been created in the code
+7) compute_target = cpu_cluster, the compute target needs to be passed hte compute cluster whihc is created in the code

 ### Results
 The AutoML model provided a best accuracy of around 0.78.
 The Voting Ensemble model which was a ensemble of different models like Logistic regression, XGBoostClassifier, RandomForestClassifier etc. There were different models of a single type in the ensemble with different hyperparameters. each model had a weight assigned to it and a scaling technique for preprocessing the data.
 More details about the model can be obtained in the automl.ipynb notebook